-The operational plan and forward projections have been set to continue the City's high standards of service and to adequately allow for all known and anticipated changes over the coming ten year period.
-Unexpected cost pressures will always arise, along with increasing service demands, however the City will continue to underpin its quality services with a value for money approach through competitive procurement processes, internal controls and the completion of service reviews incorporating customer feedback to ensure effectiveness and efficiency.
+The Operational Plan and forward projections have been set to continue the City's high standards of service and to adequately allow for all known and anticipated changes over the coming ten year period.
+Unexpected cost pressures will always arise, along with increasing service demands, however the City will continue to underpin its quality services with a value for money approach through competitive procurement processes, internal controls and the completion of business improvement programs incorporating customer feedback to ensure effectiveness and efficiency.